- Practice Areas

-While chances are slim, you will see the inside of a jail cell if you are convicted of a first-time DUI offense; unless there are complicating factors, you can generally expect to face the following consequences:
+While chances are slim, you may see the inside of a jail cell if you are convicted of a first-time DUI offense; unless there are complicating factors.
+You can generally expect to face the following consequences:

 Many individuals who are charged with DUIs for the first time put off hiring a lawyer.
 You are taking a gamble that likely will not pay off if you do not avail yourself of qualified legal assistance.

 Repeat DUI convictions will often involve jail time.
 If you are convicted of a DUI for the second time in five years, you are looking at 10 days of jail time at a minimum.
 If you are convicted of a DUI for the third time in 10 years, you are looking at a mandatory 30-day jail sentence.
 Should you be convicted for a fourth or subsequent offense, you could end up in prison.
 Additionally, you will have to pay much higher fines for each subsequent conviction.

 You have 10 days after your arrest to request an administrative hearing with The Florida Department of Highway Safety and Motor Vehicles.
 If you fail to request that hearing, you will automatically lose your driver’s license for six months.
 Do not approach that hearing without the benefit of experienced legal representation.